baotianyoutai/portfolio/README.md

 The AI project is divided into 3 phases:

-1.  **People Counting:** Counting the number of people.
+1. People Counting: Counting the number of people.<br>
-2.  **Demographic Analysis:** Gathering information about the characteristics of the people (e.g., age, gender).
+2. Demographic Analysis: Gathering information about the characteristics of the people (e.g., age, gender).<br>
-3.  **Engagement Tracking:** Determining whether people are looking at the digital signage or not.
+3. Engagement Tracking: Determining whether people are looking at the digital signage or not.

 The initial development of 1st phases was completed on Google Cloud Platform (GCP), using the Mediapipe object detection model and the DeepSort tracking algorithm.
 However, we are now exploring edge devices due to privacy concerns (PII).